A freestanding, dedicated rehabilitation hospital in Tacoma.

 Dinner is served in the dining room.
 Snacks will be available as needed later in the evening.
 The evening is a good time for family and friends to visit and for you to rest and prepare for the next day of therapy.
 Your nursing staff will assist you with bathing, changing into night-time attire and getting ready for bed.

 All patients of CHI Franciscan Rehabilitation Hospital are expected to join us in one of our dining rooms for each meal.
 We believe the act of dining in a social setting is an essential aspect of our many rehabilitation programs.
-We encourage family/caregiver participating during meal times, but due to space limitations in our dining rooms, we respectfully request 1-2 visitors per meal when capacity requires this restriction.
+We encourage family/caregiver participating during meal times, but due to space limitations in our dining rooms, we respectfully request one-two visitors per meal when capacity requires this restriction.
 If you are interested in accommodating a larger party, please speak with your case manager to make alternative arrangements in one of our spacious day rooms.

 Patients admitted to our brain injury secure unit may be served in the dining room on the unit or another location based on your individual needs.
 This allows us to maintain a low-stimulation environment crucial for recovery from illness or injury.